-→ This section from Skinner's book offers a quite basic account of English/British history from the Tudors and the English revolutions of the 17th century to the present.
-The text cannot count as scholarly historiography, but it has the advantage of being very much 'to the point.' - Use the text as a jumping board for your own explorations of the modern (and postmodern) history of England, Britain and the British empire!
+→ These sections from Skinner's book offer a very basic account of English/British history from the Tudors and the English revolutions of the 17th century to the end of the Second World War.
+The text certainly cannot count as scholarly historiography, but it has the advantage of being very much 'to the point.' - Use the text as a jumping board for your own explorations of the history of England, Britain and the British empire!

-JAMES VERNON, Modern Britain: 1750 to the Present (Cambridge UP, 2017), vol. 4 of The Cambridge History of Britain.
+JAMES VERNON, Modern Britain: 1750 to the Present (Cambridge: Cambridge UP, 2017), vol. 4 of The Cambridge History of Britain.